Microsoft reports $20.1B quarterly profit as it promises to lead ‘the new AI platform shift’

 “We still expect a successful close as the company works toward an amenable solution that satisfies the U.K.’s concerns,” Hindlian-Bowler said in an analyst note ahead of Tuesday’s earnings.

+Quarterly sales were highest in Microsoft’s cloud business segment, which the company said grew 15% from the same time last year to $24 billion.
+Much of that was driven by its flagship Azure platform “and other cloud services revenue,” which grew 26%.

 Microsoft doesn’t reveal the total revenue for its Azure business, though a document inadvertently disclosed during its recent court fight with the FTC showed it as $34 billion last year, Hindlian-Bowler said.
 Microsoft has declined to comment on that number.
+It’s long been seen as the runner-up to Amazon’s dominant cloud platform, Amazon Web Services.

+Microsoft’s second-biggest business segment — centered on productivity software such as its Office suite of workplace products — grew 10% to $18.3 billion in sales for the April-June quarter.

 While AI has captivated the attention of the public and investors, Microsoft is also still heavily reliant on its personal computing business centered around the licensing fees paid by the makers of computers running its Windows software.

+Microsoft made $13.9 billion from its personal computing business segment in the quarter, down 4% from the same time last year.

-Worldwide PC sales in the April-June quarter dropped 16.6% from the same time last year, marking the seventh consecutive quarter of year-over-year decline, according to market research group Gartner.
+Worldwide PC shipments in the April-June quarter dropped 16.6% from the same time last year, marking the seventh consecutive quarter of year-over-year decline, according to market research group Gartner.
 However, the market is starting to stabilize and demand could grow again in 2024, Gartner said.

 Microsoft has laid off hundreds of workers in recent months, including many around its headquarters in Redmond, Washington, according to notices it sent to government agencies.
 That’s on top of the 10,000 employees, almost 5% of its workforce, that it cut earlier this year.